makhov/k0da/README.md

 🚀 k0da (/ˈkoʊdə/) is a small CLI for creating and managing local Kubernetes clusters using k0s.

-Yes, it's like kind, but powered by k0s.

 ## Features

 - Lightweight and fast
-- Full k0s support with all it's features
+- Full k0s support with all its features
 - Works with Docker or Podman

-## Prerequisites

-- Go 1.23+
-- Docker or Podman
-- kubectl

-Tip (Podman on macOS): use a rootful machine (`podman machine set --rootful && podman machine stop && podman machine start`).

 ## Install